rust-lang/google-summer-of-code/README.md

 **Project size**

-Small or large (depends on how many lints will be implemented).
+Medium or large, depends on how many lints will be implemented.
+The more lints, the better!

 **Difficulty**

-Small or medium (depends on the choice of implemented lints or schema extensions).
+Medium to high, depends on the choice of implemented lints or schema extensions.

 **Mentor**
 - Predrag Gruevski ([GitHub](https://github.com/obi1kenobi/), [Zulip](https://rust-lang.zulipchat.com/#narrow/dm/474284-Predrag-Gruevski-(he-him)))